 My 2.5-year-old daughter helped me paint the bodies, while I did the rest of the detailed work.
-An older child will be able to make these from start to finish on their own.
+An older child or teen will be able to make these from start to finish on their own.

 These little cuties add a lovely summer element to your home decor and are perfect for displaying on summer nature tables.

-DIY Monarch Butterfly Peg Dolls Materials:
+Monarch Butterfly Peg Doll Supply List

 - Peg dolls

 - Orange monarch butterflies or multi-colored monarch butterflies

 - Craft glue or glue gun with glue sticks

 How to Make Monarch Butterfly Peg Dolls Step by Step Tutorial

 Step 1 – Paint Monarch Butterfly Peg Dolls Body’s